jennielynshapiro/cordova-plugin-filestack/README.md

 https://coderwall.com/p/mtjaeq/ios-custom-url-scheme

 ### Framework Swift Version in Xcode
-The swift version for each framework has to me manually set in xcode.
+The swift version for each framework has to me manually set in Xcode.

 ## Android Setup